 How to Make Collard Green Wraps

-- Lay flat on a cutting board.
-Fill (but don’t over-fill) with your desired ingredients).
+Step 5: Lay flat on a cutting board.
+Fill (but don’t over-fill) with your desired ingredients.
 Fold the sides in and roll carefully into a burrito-style wrap.

 Think of collard greens like spinach on steroids.
 Once you blanche them, they become tender and soft, but still and crisp in texture (they won’t get mushy unless they’re cooked for a looooong time!) with a nice, mild, earthy flavor.

-Fold or roll them up and put them in an air tight container, and they store in the refrigerator for about 4-5 days!
+Fold or roll up the blanched collard green wraps and put them in an airtight container.
+Store in the refrigerator and they’ll keep for about 4-5 days!

 Now that’s totally up to you!
 I would fill them with my easy Apple-Walnut Chicken Salad, or any combination favorite meats + veggies… and maybe some mayo and pickled onions for good measure!